Sample Variance: Simple Definition, How to Find it in Easy Steps

 What is the Sample Variance?

-The sample variance, s2, is used to calculate how varied a sample is.
-A sample is a select number of items taken from a population.
-For example, if you are measuring American people’s weights, it wouldn’t be feasible (from either a time or a monetary standpoint) for you to measure the weights of every person in the population.
-The solution is to take a sample of the population, say 1000 people, and use that sample size to estimate the actual weights of the whole population.
-The variance helps you to figure out how spread out your weights are.
+For instance, if you are measuring the weights of American people, it wouldn’t be feasible (from either a time or a monetary standpoint) for you to measure the weights of every person in the population.
+Instead, you can take a sample of perhaps 1000 people, and use that to estimate the actual weights of the whole population.
+The variance helps to determine how spread out the weights are.

 Watch the video for an example of how to find the sample variance: